Biological sample processing including blood, stool, urine, saliva and other tissues.

 Maintains and orders supplies.

-Required to work on weekends and flexibility for work hours depending on the workload and need.
+Required to work on weekends and be flexible for work hours depending on workload and need.

-Performs basic laboratory techniques and basic lab oriented calculations.
+Performing basic laboratory techniques and basic lab-oriented calculations.

 Maintains technical and administrative support for a research project.